-ARTICLE 21 I CONTRIBUTIONS TO THE FEDERATION
+ARTICLE 21.
+CONTRIBUTIONS TO THE FEDERATION

-Each member association may make one or several contributions to the federation in order to ensure its smooth running.
+Each Member Association may make one or several contributions to the Federation in order to ensure its smooth running.

-ARTICLE 22 | DECLARATIONS
+ARTICLE 22.
+DECLARATIONS

-Within three months, the chairperson must inform the prefecture of the département [regional division] where the Federation has its registered office, of any changes having occurred in the running of the Federation.
+Within three months, the President must inform the prefecture of the departement [regional division] where the Federation has its registered office, of any changes having occurred in the running of the Federation.

-ARTICLE 23 | RULES OF PROCEDURE
+ARTICLE 23.
+RULES OF PROCEDURE

-The rules of procedure, drafted by the federal board of trustees and approved by the federal general assembly at an ordinary sitting, detail and implement where appropriate, the provisions of the present bylaws in connection with the organisation and functions of the Federation.
-The rules of procedure are sent to the prefecture of the department.
-They cannot go into force or be amended before approval by the Minister of the Interior.
-By signing these by-laws, member associations agree to abide by the rules of procedure.
+The rules of procedure, approved by the federal general assembly at an ordinary sitting, detail and implement where appropriate, the provisions of the present by-laws in connection with the organisation and functions of the Federation.
+The rules of procedure come into effect on the date of approval by the ordinary general assembly, or on any other date approved by it.

-ARTICLE 24 | ENGLISH VERSION OF THE BYLAWS
+ARTICLE 24.
+ENGLISH VERSION OF THE BYLAWS